 - If you filed a Free Application for Federal Student Aid (FAFSA), your Financial Aid Award letter will be sent sometime in April.
 Be sure you read and understand it.
-Follow instructions in the letter.
-If you have any questions, contact Financial Aid Services at 413-545-0801 or go to their website, www.umass.edu/umfa/.
+Follow the instructions in the letter.
+If you have any questions, contact Financial Aid Services at UMass 413-545-0801

-- Sign up for the New Students Orientation.
-Tell your parents, guardians, or significant others about the related Family and Friends Orientation held on the same day as the students’ orientation.
+- Familiarize yourself with, and sign up for, New Student Orientation during Spring 2023.
+Tell your parents, guardians, or significant others about the related Family and Friends Orientation held on the same dates

-Contact the Stockbridge School at 413-545-5450 if you have any questions about your admission.
+Contact the Stockbridge School or call us at 413-545-2222 if you have any questions about your admission.